anxods/cp-parallelism/p2/README.md

 # cp-parallelism

-## 1st exercise: Calculation of the number of primes lower than a certain value
+## 2nd exercise: Calculation of the number of primes lower than a certain value (with improvements)
+## Use of MPI Collective Communication

 Given code
 ```c